lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

   image: "<div class='fullMastWide' style='background-image: url(images/hungry-ibooks.jpg);'></div>"
 }

 The iBook G3 clamshell is, without a doubt, one of the most beautiful computers ever made.
 The translucent plastic, the bright candy colors, the _handle_ that's built into it.
-The keyboard is clicky and responsive, it has WiFi, it can run Mac OS X 10.4 Tiger as well as Mac OS 9, and it gets pretty dang good battery life -- _if_ you have a good battery.
+The keyboard is clicky and responsive, it has WiFi, it can run Mac OS X 10.4 Tiger as well as Mac OS 9, and it gets pretty dang good battery life -- _if you have a good battery_.

-In the interest of seeing more of these beautiful laptops in use, I put together an iBook battery guide to necromancing.
+In the interest of seeing more of these beautiful laptops in use, I put together a guide to necromancing iBook batteries, the right way.
 Follow along and let's get you computing in style!

 <figure>
   <img src="images/ibook-battery-rebuilb-aftermath.jpg" alt="A workbench with a partially-completed battery, iBook, thumb drive, and spot welder">